Nataša Vojnović: Elite Model Look and career

 Vojnović entered the Elite Model Look of FR Yugoslavia in 1996.
 She won the semifinals, earning her the right to represent her country during the finals in Nice, France.
-She enter in the Top 15 in the final, but lost to Ukrainian contestant Diana Kovalchuk.
+She entered in the Top 15 in the final, but lost to Ukrainian contestant Diana Kovalchuk.

 She started her modeling job when she signed with NEXT Model Management in 1999.
 She was then ushered to Paris and Milan to make her first fashion show appearance in the Spring Fendi and Balenciaga shows.
 Her first campaign was for Chanel Accessories, shot by Karl Lagerfeld.
 Her career continued to build momentum, booking editorials for Vogue Italia, i-D (her first magazine cover), and was twice on the cover of British Vogue.
 In 2000, Nataša signed a contract with Calvin Klein, after she dyed her original blonde hair for red locks.
 She continued her career, booking campaigns for Aquascutum, Blumarine, Chanel, Gucci, Stella McCartney, Sonia Rykiel, and Yves Saint Laurent.
 She also has walked the runway for international designers like Christian Dior and Christian Lacroix.
 In 2010, 2012 and 2014, Vojnović appeared on the cover of Serbian Elle.
 In March 2024, she appeared on the cover of the first ever issue of Vogue Adria.